November 12, 2024

 Soaking wild rice also helps to remove any debris or dirt that may be present on the grains.
 This is especially important if you are using wild rice that has not been pre-washed.
 Soaking the rice allows any impurities to float to the surface, making it easier to rinse them away before cooking.

-See also How to prepare quinoa rice with black beans
+See also How to stir-fry jasmine rice with beef

 Additionally, soaking wild rice can help to improve its nutritional value.
 Wild rice contains phytic acid, which can bind to minerals in the rice and make them less available for your body to absorb.
 Soaking the rice can help to break down the phytic acid, making the minerals more accessible and increasing the overall nutritional value of the rice.